School of Social and Political Science

 From 2018-19, I was Research Associate at the University of Manchester, where he worked on the 'Transitions and Mobilities' project, an interdisciplinary study of postwar girlhood and youth transitions in Britain and their implications for later life (PI Professor Penny Tinkler).
 As part of this study, I was Visiting Researcher at the MRC Unit for Lifelong Health and Ageing at the Institute of Cardiovacular Science, UCL.

-I originally trained in development studies and global politics at the Ateneo de Manila University (Philippines), where he was subsequently a sessional lecturer and researcher.
+I originally trained in development studies and global politics at the Ateneo de Manila University (Philippines), where I was subsequently a sessional lecturer and researcher.

-My publications are available on the University of Edinburgh's research portal and his personal Researchgate and Academia.edu profiles.
+My publications are available on the University of Edinburgh's research portal and my personal Researchgate and Academia.edu profiles.

 Find me on Bluesky: https://bsky.app/profile/restocruz.bsky.social